hapax/hapax.github.io/assets/reality.md

 we are situated. -->
 <!-- I'm David, a theoretical physicist at UBC, but I'm not going to be
 specifically talking about physics today. -->
+I'm a theoretical physicist.
+I study string theory and black holes, among other things, and I welcome questions about that afterwards.
-I'm going to be sharing a broad and personal perspective on what science is, and what scientists do.
-But first of all, I'm going to talk about what science is *not*.
+Instead of talking about what I study specifically, I'm going to be sharing a broad perspective on what science is, and what scientists do.
+And first of all, I'm going to talk about what science is *not*.

 If I ask you to imagine a scientist, one of two stock types is likely to pop into your head.
 The first type is the industrious labrat, complete with white coat, safety